 Zilliqa Wallet Features

-Interestingly, Atomic Wallet offers the best of both worlds to ZIL holders, as it's a custodial, decentralised entity that offers comprehensive exchange and staking platforms.
+Interestingly, Atomic Wallet offers the best of both worlds to ZIL holders, as it's a custodial, decentralised entity that offers comprehensive swap and staking platforms.

-Within the wallet's decentralised exchange, you can also swap more than 60 crypto pairs in complete anonymity, earning valuable cashback in some instances.
-Your privacy is guaranteed by the fact that you won't have to verify your identity when swapping tokens on the exchange, negating the need for intrusive KYC procedures.
+Within the wallet's decentralised exchange, you can also swap more than 60 crypto pairs in complete anonymity, earning valuable cash back in some instances.
+Your privacy is guaranteed by the fact that you won't have to verify your identity when swapping tokens on The swap, negating the need for intrusive KYC procedures.

 Overall, more than 500 crypto tokens are supported by Atomic Wallet, including ZIL, Bitcoin (BTC), Ethereum (ETH) and Ripple (XRP).
 What's more, Atomic Wallet is uniquely compatible with multiple operating systems, namely macOS, Android, iOS and Windows.

 While you're currently unable to buy ZIL tokens directly through the site, the coin is featured as part of Atomic Wallet's staking program.
-Staking refers to the process of actively participating in transaction validation on a proof-of-stake (PoS) blockchain, in exchange for cashback determined by an annual ROI.
+Staking refers to the process of actively participating in transaction validation on a proof-of-stake (PoS) blockchain, in swap for cash back determined by an annual ROI.

-We'll touch more on staking Zilliqa through Atomic Wallet below, but at present, this is one of more than a dozen tokens that can be staked in exchange for rewards on the platform.
+We'll touch more on staking Zilliqa through Atomic Wallet below, but at present, this is one of more than a dozen tokens that can be staked in swap for rewards on the platform.

 On a final note, you can also participate in Atomic Wallet's membership and reward scheme as a ZIL holder.
 To join in, you'll just have to buy in at the minimum requirement of 100 AWC (which is Atomic Wallet's native token).

-Then, just exchange this with BNB on Binance Dex, at which stage you can exchange your tokens with ZIL and earn distributed rewards on a monthly basis.
+Then, just swap this with BNB on Binance Dex, at which stage you ca swap your tokens with ZIL and earn distributed rewards on a monthly basis.